vvvv/vvvv.org/content/blog/2025/Development News/Introducing-Bindings/index.md

 - +/🖊: Buttons to add or modify a binding

 ## Adding Bindings
-There are two ways of adding bindings to a public channel:
+There are two ways to add bindings to a public channel:
 - Via the Channel Browsers "Binding" columns
 - Using a BindTo... node